MaryanneG3/mission5-phase1-trade-me-cli/README.md

 This project is designed to address the TradeMe user's feedback that "product pages are overloaded with information."
 The goal is to create an efficient, streamlined API that serves only the minimum data required for auction items, using MongoDB as the NoSQL database to store and manage the data.
 The project consists of two key functionalities:

-Folder Structure:
+### Folder Structure:

-src/server: Contains the API implementation and server logic. src/cli: Houses the CLI tool for database operations, including seeding, updating, and deleting data.
+    src/server: Contains the API implementation and server logic

+    src/cli: Houses the CLI tool for database operations, including seeding, updating, and deleting data.

-- Command-Line Interface (CLI) Tool
+### Command-Line Interface (CLI) Tool

     The CLI tool, located in the cli folder, is used to seed sample auction data into the MongoDB database and manage CRUD (Create, Read, Update, Delete) operations.

     Developers can add pre-defined auction items with the following fields:

         title: The name of the auction item.
         description: A brief description of the item.
         start_price: The starting price for the auction.
         reserve_price: The minimum price at which the item can be sold.

-The seed data and CLI commands are source-controlled, ensuring that team members can easily set up the database by cloning the repository and running the commands.

-- Server and API Setup
+### Server and API Setup

     The server folder contains the API setup, which is designed to:

     1. Provide CRUD operations for auction data through API endpoints.
     2. Enable search functionality to retrieve auction items that match specified criteria.
-The search can utilize keyword matching, and optionally, generative AI for enhanced relevance and accuracy.

-This modular design ensures that both developers and the application can efficiently interact with the MongoDB database, maintaining a balance between simplicity and functionality.
-It streamlines the user experience by delivering only the essential auction data to the frontend.

-**User Interaction**:

-- Job Title Input: The user types in a job title they are interviewing for
-- Interview Flow: The AI Interviewer, powered by Google Gemini, will ask a series of questions, starting with “Tell me about yourself.”
-The subsequent questions will be dynamically generated based on the user’s responses, focused on the specific job title entered.
-- User Response Input: After each question, the user provides a response in a textbox.
-- Submission: Once the user answers, they can submit their response, which is then sent to Gemini for evaluation.

-**AI Functionality**:

-- The AI Interviewer will ask at least 6 questions, based on the job title and user responses.
-- At the end of the interview, Gemini will provide feedback on how well the user answered the questions and suggest areas for improvement.
+### User Interaction:

+#### Command-Line Interface (CLI) Tool

+The CLI tool can be run by the user using the following code:

+<p style="color: lightblue"> node src/cli/index.js <span style="color: lightgreen">command</span> </p>

+Below are the commands:

+    "add" or 'a'

+        - when user runs add command they will be prompted to input the new product fields one by one in the terminal
+        - respond with each product detail

+    "delete" or 'd'

+        - user will be prompted to enter an id in terminal
+        - respond with id

+    "list" or 'l'

+        - user will receive a list of products in the database(none if null)

+    "find" or 'f'

+        - user will be prompted to make a selection

 **Generative AI Use**:

-- The project utilizes Google Gemini, which powers the AI Interviewer to ask tailored questions and assess the user’s responses based on the job title provided.
+- The search function utilizes Google Gemini, which upon receiving the product descriptions from the database will create a response if a product description matches the keyword entered by the user

 **Purpose**: This tool aims to help users prepare for job interviews by simulating real-world interview scenarios, offering personalized feedback, and improving their interview skills.